team-inprop/.github/profile/README.md

 > For example, a deliverer for concrete of a wall may be late.
 This means that the ceiling for the wall possibly has to be delayed (Since you can't build a ceiling above a wall that isn't built.)

-#### TAEC is the first software product to recognize the needs of construction managers that go beyond using a 3D model from the Planning phase.
-The first software product to coordinate deliveries in a new way.
+#### TAEC is the first software product to recognize the needs of construction managers that go beyond, at most, displaying a 3D model from the Planning phase.
+The first software product to coordinate deliveries in a new way by deeply linking them with the planning model.

 ## Our standards
 ### Product standards